Inc44/dotfiles/COMMAND.md

 - `-filter_complex|vf`: Apply complex video filters
     - `[file0][file1] overlay=240:250[output0]`: Overlay `file1` over `file0` and output to `output0`
     - `[file0:v] [file0:a] [file1:v] [file1:a] concat=n=2:v=1:a=1 [output0v] [output0a]`: Concatenate two sets of video and audio streams
-    - `fps=float`: Set the video filter to adjust frames per second
+    - `fps=float`: Set the video filter to adjust the frames per second
     - `crop=230:120:190:50`: Crop the video to a width of 230 pixels and a height of 120 pixels, starting at position (190, 50) on the input video
     - `crop=min(iw\,ih):min(iw\,ih)`: Crop the video to a square where both the width and height are equal to the smaller dimension of the input video
     - `format=gbrp`: Convert the pixel format to GBR planar (gbrp)